As published in

 Some stores have a bigger Hard Kombucha range and allocate more facings to this category than to Hard Seltzer.

-When multiple Seltzer brands are ranged, there are rarely blocked together.
+How can brands and retailers team up to help shoppers navigate the fridge and implement the right planogram?
+When multiple seltzer brands are ranged, there are rarely blocked together.
 Adjacent categories also vary significantly.
-This lack of consistency in planogram raises questions on the easiness to find this emerging category in the fridge, especially in a context where brands need raise awareness among the Australian shopper community.
+This lack of consistency in planogram raises questions on the easiness to find this emerging category in the fridge, especially in a context where brands need to raise awareness among the Australian shopper community.

 Contact us if you want access to the full data set to assess what are the top adjacent categories and how it impacts the easiness to find your brand from a shopper perspective.